-S. No: Parameters Description Mai rks

-1. Attendance Percentage of classes attended by the students 5 5

-Continuous Group participation and response of the students to a given

-2. Performance Judge individual student in the group 5 15

-Meeting timelines as per activity plan 10

-Student interaction with faculty mentors 5

-Relevance of the topic 3

-3. Literature Review Usage of Scientific Literature Databases. e.g., Scopus/ Web of Science/ etc. 2 15

-Number of relevant papers / design referred for the given topic 5

-Report structure and Slide sequence 5

-4. PPT & Report Contribution of individual group member towards the presentation and report 5 15

-Scientific/Technical writing 5

-Max.
+S. No: Parameters Description Mar ks 1.
+Attendance Percentage of classes attended by the students 5 5 Group participation and response of the students to a given task: 2.
+Continuous Judge individual student in the group 5 15 Performance Meeting timelines as per activity plan 10 Student interaction with faculty mentors 5 Relevance of the topic 3 3.
+Literature Review Usage of Scientific Literature Databases. e.g., Scopus/ Web of Science/ etc. 2 15 Number of relevant papers / design referred for the given topic 5 Report structure and Slide sequence 5 4.
+PPT & Report Contribution of individual group member towards the presentation and report 5 15 Scientific/Technical writing 5 Max.
 Marks 50 50